zoomoid/strapi-provider-upload-aws-s3-advanced/README.md

 To upload with ACLs, **make sure that the S3 user has abilities "s3:PutObjectACL" in addition to the regular "s3:PutObject" ability**.
 Otherwise S3 will reject the upload with "Access Denied".

+If you cannot provide access key and secret, but instead use other (AWS) tools to authenticate to your bucket, omit `providerOptions.accessKeyId` and `providerOptions.secretAccessKey`.
+For more, see <https://github.com/zoomoid/strapi-provider-upload-aws-s3-advanced/pull/14>.

 ### Example

 `./config/plugins.js`